Ahmedgawish10/JobPortal-App-ITI/README.md

 1-Clone the repository<br>
 2-Navigate to the project directory<br>
 3-Set up the database<br>
-4-Start the project on local server<br>
-  ● Use a local server environment like XAMPP or WAMP to run the application.
+4-Use a local server environment like XAMPP or WAMP to run the application.